-Join Randi Derakhshani for an in-depth discussion in this video Scene navigation, part of Getting Started with 3ds Max.
+Join Randi Derakhshani for an in-depth discussion in this video Scene navigation, part of Learning 3ds Max.

 In this video, we'll take a look at all the important functions of navigating …inside 3DS Max.
 We'll cover how to move inside 3D space, …and how to use the different navigation tools and how they differ. …We're going to start with the icon we see in the upper-right hand corner of every viewport. …This is known as the View Cube.
 The View Cube is a navigation tool that …allows you to click directly on it and drag and it will give you some orbiting functionality.…

 You'll notice on the Cube there are top, front, right and so on, so that if you …want to look at the top of a scene, you can click there. …You can do this in any viewport.
 When I'm looking in a front view you can …see how there's small arrows here, that will allow me to shift and switch to …different scenes.
 The View Cube also has a compass that I …can click and drag on and it will orbit the scene.…